Old School vs. New School

 6. MailTrack tells you who opens your emails with a double green “read” checkmark.

-7. Yesware lets you check email open and reply rates, link clicks, attachment opens and presentation pageviews.
+7. Yesware lets you check email and reply rates, link clicks, attachment opens, and presentation pageviews.

 8. Streak notifies you when your emails get read, when, and how many times your email was opened.

 9. UglyEmail is a Gmail extension to check if your email is being tracked.
-Every tracked email is marked with the “evil eye” so you can easily identify them.
+Every tracked email is marked with the “evil eye” so you can quickly identify them.

 Now that you understand what’s out there and how users of tools like these can track your email habits, online profiles, and hidden info – be careful.
 The next step is to check the privacy settings of your various profiles, better manage your online information, and institute strict email practices.